 The Upper School curriculum focuses on employing higher-order thinking and analysis.
 Students work as both individuals and in ensembles building characters and practicing creative problem solving, while gaining hands-on experience in scene creation, stagecraft, and technology.
 Three drama productions are presented each year: a fall play, winter musical, and an evening of experimental one-act plays in the spring.

 Students study music through a variety of elective opportunities, including orchestra, band, and choir.
 Students in these performing groups continue to develop playing and singing skills that allow them to learn to communicate at a proficient level in music and have an informed acquaintance with exemplary works of music from a variety of cultures and historical periods.

 A wide variety of courses are available to students, including drawing, painting, sculpture, metalsmithing, and photography.
 Cross-disciplinary projects focus on the cultural and artistic elements of various eras.
-For the serious art student, a portfolio class offers the opportunity to prepare materials for college applications.
+For the serious art student, the AP Studio Art class offers the opportunity to prepare materials for college applications.